 - Shipping boxes shouldn’t have any other scannable barcodes aside from the shipping label.

 - Place shipping labels over flat surfaces.
 (If you place the shipping label over the box’s seam, it can be damaged during shipping or when the associate has to open the box.)

 - If possible use packing slips to improve accuracy.

 - Use foam, air pillows, or full sheets of paper as packing material or dunnage.
 (Using dunnage like packing peanuts or shredding paper slows down the receiving process.)

 - Ensure case-packed units only have barcodes on the individual units and not on the outer carton so that multiple items aren’t received as one unit.

-Understanding how Amazon’s FBA inventory system service works (and prepping your goods accordingly) ensures that your inventory is entered into the system in a timely fashion.
+Understanding how Amazon’s FBA system service works (and prepping your goods accordingly) ensures that your products are entered into the system in a timely fashion.

-No matter your relationship with Amazon, the Logiwa warehouse management system can support your inventory management needs.
+No matter your relationship with Amazon, the Logiwa can support your fulfillment management needs.
 Schedule your WMS demo today.

 Written by Ruthie Bowles

 Ruthie is a content marketing consultant for Logiwa.
 Her specialties include small business development and inventory management.